spookylukey/django-views-the-right-way/source/detail_view.rst

 request data and dynamically respond to it, rather than have a static definition on the class.

-This means we now have 3 different ways of doing the same thing, and you have to be comfortable switching between them.
+This means you now have 3 different ways of doing the same thing, and you have to be comfortable switching between them.

 There is also a subtlety with querysets: suppose your ``ProductQuerySet.visible()`` method goes from being a simple filter on a field